rratnakar09/btre_project/README.md

 A real estate application using Django with an admin area to manage resources including property listings, realtors and contact inquiries.
 I have used
+* basic html/css
-* basic html/css Bootstrap 4 theme
+* bootstrap 4 theme
 * python
 * django web framework
 * postgres data base